-If you are adopting a kitten, chances are your new pet is only a few weeks old.
-Tiny kittens are so immature that it's nearly impossible to tell their gender.
-Once they're six or eight weeks old, however, their genitalia become more visually obvious.
-The penis, however, is not normally visible in male cats, and it's unlikely that you'll be able to feel or see the scrotum.
+For those adopting a kitten, chances are the new pet is only a few weeks old.
+Newborn and tiny kittens are so immature that it's nearly impossible to tell their sex.
+Once they're six or eight weeks old, however, their genitalia becomes more visually obvious.
+The penis, however, is not normally visible in male cats, and it's unlikely that the owner will be able to feel or see the scrotum.
 Thus, apparent lack of a penis or testes is not an indication that a kitten is female.

 As a rule of thumb, breeders use "punctuation marks" to identify the sex of younger cats or neutered cats.
-To do this, you'll need to raise your pet's tail gently; start by petting gently and try scratching your cat's lower back as she may raise her tail automatically as she starts purring.
+To do this, raise the pet's tail gently; start by petting gently and try scratching the cat's lower back as he or she may raise the tail automatically as purring begins.

-If you look at a female cat's genital area, the space just under her tail, it will look like an upside down exclamation point (!) with the long slit of the vaginal area below the anus.
+- Female cats: When looking at a female cat's genital area, the space just under her tail, it will look like an upside down exclamation point (¡) with the long slit of the vaginal area below the anus.
 The anus and vagina are typically only about half an inch apart.
 In kittens, the anus and vagina may both look like dots, and they may be even closer together.

-The male cat has a larger separation between the anus and the penis, with the testicles in the middle.
-Both of these openings look more like dots or circles than like slits or lines.
+- Male cats: The male cat has a larger separation between the anus and the penis, with the testicles in the middle.
+Both of these openings look more like dots, circles, or a colon (:) than like slits or lines.

 Sexing Grown Cats

-- It is extremely rare for a male cat to have tri-colored calico or orange-and-black tortoiseshell fur.
-If you have a calico or tortie, chance are very good that your pet is a female.
+Specifically, it is extremely rare for a male cat to have tri-colored calico or orange-and-black tortoiseshell fur.
+For those with a calico or tortie cat, chances are very good that the pet is a female.

-- It is somewhat rare for a female cat to have orange or ginger-colored (or orange-and-white striped) fur.
-If you have an orange cat, there's a fairly high probability that it is a male.
+It is uncommon for a female cat to have orange or ginger-colored (or orange-and-white striped) fur.
+For those with an orange cat, there's a good chance that it is a male.